debiki/talkyard/docs/naming-notes.md

 A "Participant" is anyone with an account at the relevant Talkyard site, that is: guests (anonymous users), groups, users incl bots.
-A "member" is a group or a user (but not a guest — they don't have real accounts).
+A "member" is a group or a user — but not a guest; they don't have real accounts.

 "Participant" is abbreviated by "Pat".
 (Not "pp" or "pps" — should change all "pp" to "pat".)
 For example, `pats_t` is the database table with all users, groups, guests  (well, will be — as of today that table is named `users3`).

+"Hen" means "he or she", "hens" means "his or her" (these are new English words).

+So, all across the source code, you'll find things like:
+*"If pat deletes hens reply, ..."*, which means:
+*"If the user deletes his or her reply, ..."*, but is shorter.

 ### Categories